jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 Share your experience using Lucidchart in a paragraph (3-4 lines)

 I love flow charts!
 I have been working with and using flowcharts for a very long time.
-I like how they show the logic within a a process.
+There are in my current job that show how verious processes work.
+They are helpful to visualize logic for better understanding.
 Lucidchart made it simple to create the chart itself, including making it easy to space things evenly.
 I hade some fun coloring in all the various shapes different colors.

 # Networking
 ## Intro to Networking